12 Metro Detroit Chicken Wing Hot Spots

 Sweetwater Tavern

 The Detroit restaurant has been named Best Wings – City 2019 by Hour Detroit readers and one of the top chicken wing restaurants in the U.S. by Thrillist.
 Sweetwater gets its wings delivered every morning from Eastern Market.
-They’re then marinated for 24 hours before being soaked in spices then fried.
+They’re marinated for 24 hours before being soaked in spices then fried.
 To get the best of the restaurant’s offerings, opt for a combo like the Rib and Wing Combo, BBQ Rib Tip and Wing Combo, or Chicken Strip and Wing.
-Sweetwater Tavern, 400 E. Congress St., Detroit; 313-962-2210; sweetwatertavern.net for more information and Sweetwater Express locations
+Sweetwater Tavern, 400 E. Congress St., Detroit; 313-962-2210; sweetwatertavern.net for more information and Sweetwater Express locations.

 Union Woodshop

 The self-described “hand-crafted, wood-fired joint” specializes in all things barbecue.
 From sandwiches to burgers and pulled pork to ribs, there’s plenty to satisfy your cravings.
 The House-Smoked Chicken Wings can be ordered one of two ways.
 Naked wings can be topped with table sauces, which include regional varieties inspired by cities like Memphis, Tennessee; Raleigh, North Carolina, and Hell, Michigan.
 Wings can also be ordered Nashville hot style.
-Union Woodshop, 18 S. Main St., Clarkston; 248-625-5660; unionwoodshop.com
+Union Woodshop, 18 S. Main St., Clarkston; 248-625-5660; unionwoodshop.com.